jefmeijvis/old.jefmeijvis.com/content/007-azure-application-insights.md

 ```

 Please make note of the | (pipe) symbol used in KQL.
-If we would like to see which loglines contain a certain string, we could do this by adding a where clause:
+If we would like to see which log lines contain a certain string, we could do this by adding a where clause:

 ```kql
 traces